sheygs/iFitness-api/README.md

   - Query the database for memberships with upcoming due dates.

-  - Differentiate between annual memberships and add-on services, considering the IsFirstMonth flag.
+  - Differentiate between annual memberships and add-on services, considering the `isFirstMonth` flag.

   - For new members (first month):

-    - Calculate the reminder date (e.g., 7 days before the due date) based on the annual membership due date.
+    - Calculate the reminder date (e.g., `7` days before the due date) based on the annual membership due date.

     - Send an email reminder with the membership type, total amount for the combined annual fee and first month's add-on service charges, and a link to the full invoice detailing both.